UtkarshMish/school_enrollment/README.md

 Fees: Admin can manage the fees of the students.
 Also, the student can view the updated records for the fees.

-Subjects and assignment: Faculty and Admin can new subjects and assignments according to the subject that is view by the students.
+Subjects and assignment: Faculty and Admin can add new subjects and assignments according to the subject that is view by the students.

 Mark sheet: Student can view their mark sheet just need to enter the roll number.
 Admin and faculty can Add/Update/Delete all the details about the mark sheet.